angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/03-deck-construction.md

 Because Entombsday is defined by the transformative sideboard from Tin Fins to Doomsday, the slots available for other sideboard cards are very limited to between two and four cards.
-Becvause of this, the slots chosen need to be highly impactful in a specific matchup or broadly applicable across the metagame.
+Because of this, the slots chosen need to be highly impactful in a specific matchup or broadly applicable across the metagame.
 The two most common options are :card[Echoing Truth] and :card[Flusterstorm].